 Learn how to translate your WordPress site into other languages below:

-Google Alerts is simple, useful and free tool from Google that lets you keep up with the latest news and information about all kinds of topics, stay informed about people and companies, and track what other people post about you and your business online..
+Google Alerts is a free, simple and useful tool for keeping up-to-date with the latest news about all kinds of topics, staying informed about people, brands and companies, and monitoring what other people are publishing about you and your business online..

 Visit the tutorial below to learn how to set up Google Alerts: